brunourb/gitflow/README.md

 # gitflow
-Example of gitflow step-by-stpe in command line.
+Example of gitflow step by step in command line.